Chukchi people: Relations with Russians

-Russians first began contacting the Chukchi when they reached the Kolyma River (1643) and the Anadyr River (1649).
+The Chukchi participated in endemic warfare against neighboring tribes, especially the Koryaks.
+Russians first began contacting the Chukchi when they reached the Kolyma (1643) and the Anadyr (1649).
 The route from Nizhnekolymsk to the fort at Anadyrsk along the southwest of the main Chukchi area became a major trade route.
 The overland journey from Yakutsk to Anadyrsk took about six months.

 The Chukchi were generally ignored for the next fifty years because they were warlike and did not provide furs or other valuable commodities to tax.
 Armed skirmishes flared up around 1700 when the Russians began operating in the Kamchatka Peninsula and needed to protect their communications from the Chukchi and Koryak.
 The first attempt to conquer them was made in 1701.
 Other expeditions were sent out in 1708, 1709 and 1711 with considerable bloodshed but little success and unable to eliminate the local population on the large territory.
 War was renewed in 1729, when the Chukchi defeated an expedition from Okhotsk and killed its commander.
-Command passed to Major Dmitry Pavlutsky, who adopted very destructive tactics, burning, killing, driving off reindeer, and capturing and killing women and children.
+Command passed to Major Dmitry Pavlutsky, who adopted very destructive tactics, burning, driving off reindeer, killing men and capturing women and children.

 In 1742, the government at Saint Petersburg ordered another war in which the Chukchi and Koryak were to be "totally extirpated".
-The war (1744–7) was conducted with similar brutality and ended when Pavlutsky was killed in March 1747.
-It is said that the Chukchi kept his head as a trophy for a number of years.
-The Russians waged war again in the 1750s, but a part of Chukchi people did survive this extermination plans on the very far North East (see on the right a map for population territories during the extermination activity by Russian empire).
+The war (1744–47) was conducted with similar brutality and ended when Pavlutsky was killed in March 1747.
+It is said that the Chukchi kept his head as a trophy for several years.
+The Russians waged war again in the 1750s, but some Chukchi did survive these extermination plans in the very far northeast.

-In 1762 with a new ruler, Saint Petersburg adopted a different policy.
+In 1762, when Catherine the Great was crowned, Saint Petersburg adopted a different policy.
 Maintaining the fort at Anadyrsk had cost some 1,380,000 rubles, but the area had returned only 29,150 rubles in taxes, so the government abandoned Anadyrsk in 1764.
 The Chukchi, no longer attacked by the Russian Empire, began to trade peacefully with the Russians.
 From 1788, they participated in an annual trade fair on the lower Kolyma.
-Another was established in 1775 on the Angarka, a tributary of the Bolshoy Anyuy River.
+Another was established in 1775 on the Angarka, a tributary of the Bolshoy Anyuy.
 This trade declined in the late 19th century when American whalers and others began landing goods on the coast.

-The first Orthodox missionaries entered Chukchi territory some time after 1815.
-And the strategy worked.
-Trade began to flourish between the Cossacks and the Chukchi. with annual trade fairs, where goods were exchanged, were set up and the two peoples were finally speaking the same language.
-The natives, however, never paid yasak, and their status as subjects was little more than a formality.
+The first Christian missions from the Eastern Orthodox Church entered Chukchi territory some time after 1815.
+The strategy worked, and trade flourished between the Cossacks and the Chukchi.
+As the annual trade fairs where goods were exchanged continued, a common language between the two peoples was spoken.
+The natives, however, never paid yasak (a fur tribute), and their status as subjects was little more than a formality.
 The formal annexation of the Chukotka Peninsula did not happen until much later, during the time of the Soviet Union.